MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-composite-models.md

 ### Chaining

-Datasets, and the datasets and models on which they're based, form a *chain*.
+Datasets and the datasets and models on which they're based form a *chain*.
 This process, called *chaining*, lets you publish a report and dataset based on other Power BI datasets, a feature that previously wasn't possible.

 For example, imagine your colleague publishes a Power BI dataset called *Sales and Budget* that's based on an Analysis Services model called *Sales*, and combines it with an Excel sheet called *Budget*.